YeLwinOo-Steve/simbolo_flutter_batch_2/todo_app/README.md

           1. when delete button is clicked, a dialog or bottom sheet or a new page should appear
           2. you'll have to confirm to delete or cancel to delete
-          3. deleted todo item should disappear from Tasks Page
+          3. deleted todo item should disappear from Tasks Page 🏪 Add local storage

+    ❓ You have to resolve all these conditions:
+          1. Do **CRUD functions** to all TodoModel list in a local database [ sqflite ]
+          2. you can safely remove `TodoList` list in `todo_list.dart` file

 #### ⚠️⚠️ All edited todo items and deleted todo items should update _todos list from TodoList class